jdougan/Enfilades-1984/README.md

 * Unclear what empty and single element enfilades should be like.
     * After experimentation decided that empty is Nil/None and single is a upper and bottom normalized.
     * Single bottom nodes ~~should~~ now work ~~with some small changes~~.
-    * What happens withs an empty Upper Node?
+    * What happens with an empty Upper Node?
         * Empty enfilade?
 Error?
 Remove it?
 * There are a couple of possible ways to reconstruct `retrieve()`, not sure what was intended.
 	* the key correction to local from root can be done in the calling proc, or in the called part.